IceQ1337/SteamBanChecker_Discord/README.md

 In order to use this script, you need the following dependencies and tokens:

 - Node.js: https://nodejs.org/en/
-  - Compatible with Version 16+
+  - Compatible with Version 12 or higher
 - Steam API Key: https://steamcommunity.com/dev/apikey
 - Discord Bot Token: https://discordapp.com/developers/applications
 - Discord Channel ID: [Retrieve your Discord Channel ID](#retrieve-your-discord-channel-id)